Previous dayApril 13, 2026Next day

 102.2 km1--✓ ReviewedUSGS →

-Reports of a magnitude 2.9 earthquake 29 km W of Salamatof, Alaska came in on April 13, 2026 at 21:34 UTC.
+On April 13, 2026 at 21:34 UTC, a magnitude 2.9 earthquake struck 29 km W of Salamatof, Alaska.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 102.2 km, the event was intermediate depth.
+The hypocenter lay at 102.2 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 60.646°, -151.855°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13